-What makes this salt so special is a history reaching back to our planet’s formation, as Himalayan salt is mined from what is believed to be the drained remains of the primal sea.
+What makes this salt so unique is a history reaching back to our planet’s formation, as Himalayan salt is mined from what is believed to be the drained remains of the primal sea.

 As with conventional table salt, the essential ingredient in pink Himalayan salt is sodium chloride (NaCl).
 Contrary to popular belief, these minerals are crucial for life.

-For example, the electrolytes sodium (Na) and chloride (Cl) are essential for human nerves and muscles’ functioning.
+For example, sodium (Na) and chloride (Cl) electrolytes are essential for functioning human nerves and muscles.

 Why Is Himalayan Salt Pink?

-Due to the natural harvesting process, Pink Himalayan Salt offers the benefits of minerals and trace elements not found in regular table salt.
+Due to natural harvesting, Pink Himalayan Salt offers the benefits of minerals and trace elements not found in regular table salt.
 For example, you can find these crucial minerals in Himalayan Salt:

 The pink color of the Himalayan salt is an indication of precisely this mineral content.
-For this reason, the crystals of the salt can be pink, white, or even red.
+For this reason, the salt crystals can be pink, white, or even red.

-Accordingly, Pink Himalayan Salt is said to contain up to 84 different minerals and trace elements.
+Accordingly, Pink Himalayan Salt contains up to 84 minerals and trace elements.

 Where Does It Come From?

-Pink Himalayan Salt is mined in the Khewra Salt Mine that originates in Pakistan’s Punjab region near the Himalayan Mountains.
+Pink Himalayan Salt is mined in the Khewra Salt Mine, which originates in Pakistan’s Punjab region near the Himalayan Mountains.

-The Khewra Salt Mine is one of the oldest and largest salt mines in the world.
+The Khewra Salt Mine is one of the world’s oldest and largest salt mines.
 We are talking about the Precambrian age – probably more than 4 billion years.

 The Khewra Salt Mine protrudes under the Himalayan Mountains at a depth of more than one and a half kilometers.

-The salt is said to be over 99% pure, having been formed by the evaporation of ancient waters.
+The salt is over 99% pure, formed by the evaporation of ancient waters.

 The salt is extracted by hand and minimally processed to produce a crude product.
 Because it is free of additives, it is considered far more natural than table salt.